benner/rtl8812eu/README.md

 Use ```iw``` to set channel & NOHT/HT20/HT40/80MHz bandwidth, then set the correct bandwidth in the radiotap header (can be done by using ```-B``` in wfb-ng)

 ### 10MHz BW AP/STA
 It's currently under testing by a Chinese enthusiast, will update here if he has any progress.
+Update: one said it works well
 According to the module vendor's ambiguous document and the crab's mysterious driver tar with a "_10MHz" suffix:
 1. Enable ```CONFIG_NARROWBAND_SUPPORTING``` in ```include/hal_ic_cfg.h``` (in ```#ifdef CONFIG_RTL8822E``` section if using RTL8812EU), then ```#define CONFIG_NB_VALUE RTW_NB_CONFIG_WIDTH_10``` below
 2. Rename ```hal/rtl8822e/hal8822e_fw_10M.*``` into ```hal/rtl8822e/hal8822e_fw.*``` to replace the original firmware